 Whether social, knowledge-sharing, or team-building in nature, conversations remain essential to a successful internal communication strategy.

-With the rise of remote working, conversations are few and far between, so it's vital to ensure your employees have access to a tool that facilitates conversations between everyone in your organisation.
+With the shift to remote working, conversations are now few and far between, so it's vital to ensure your employees have access to a tool that facilitates conversations between everyone in your organisation.
 Encouraging group dialogue is an excellent way to strengthen inter-department teams, and include remote or distance workers in day-to-day activities and announcements.

-For organisations that employ a large quantity of remote workers, it can be hard to gather feedback or determine morale and satisfaction levels within your workforce.
+For organisations that employ a large number of remote workers, it can be hard to gather feedback or determine morale and satisfaction levels within your workforce.
 You can’t catch up by the water cooler, or assess the mood in a team meeting.
 Regular surveys should be part of your internal communication toolkit.

-While your employees may stretch to the farthest corners of the globe, it's a good idea to bring your team together with regular online surveys.
-This enables you to gather the kind of meaningful, actionable data that allows you to further improve internal communications throughout your organisation.
+While your employees may stretch to the farthest corners of the globe, it's a good idea to bring your team together with scheduled internal communication surveys.
+This enables you to gather the kind of meaningful, actionable data that allows you to further improve internal communication throughout your organisation.

-Alongside company-wide surveys, you should also consider conducting regular pulse surveys.
-These are quick, simple questionnaires that provide you with a quick health check.
+Alongside company-wide surveys, you should also consider conducting regular polls and pulse surveys.
+These are short, simple questionnaires that provide you with a quick health check.
 An internal communications app will make quick work of setting up polls and surveys, and also offers dashboards and reports to help you evaluate your results.

 You can instantly improve internal communication by creating communication hubs.
 This approach is especially beneficial when staff are searching for specific answers to specific questions.
 To maximise readership and engagement, information should be clear, well-presented, and rich in information.
 An employee app will give you the option to create private and public hubs, along with sub hubs and the ability to limit content types.

 In addition, letting staff take ownership of the communication hubs related to their departments helps to keep teams connected, thereby improving the efficiency of internal processes.

 A survey by Officevibe showed that over a third of employees have to wait more than three months to get feedback from their managers.
 This delayed response is only heightened by a remote working situation.
 No employee should have to wait that long for an answer to a simple question.
 If they do, they quickly become disengaged.

 The right internal communication tools can encourage feedback.
 A simple feedback option such as ‘ask a question’ provides an ideal solution that widens the knowledge base of your employees, while encouraging feedback, thoughts, and opinions.

 When employees are already disconnected from the office space, it’s vital to ensure they still feel their voice is being heard.
 It also lets staff know your organisation is there to support them with any difficulties or confusion they face at work.
-Typically, an easy way to conduct this is through an app where the inbox is monitored and answers are received within a set time frame.
+Typically, an easy way to conduct this is through an internal communications app where the inbox is monitored and answers are received within a set time frame.

-To enjoy the full array of benefits offered by these internal communication tools and strategies, an all-encompassing super-tool is crucial.
+To enjoy the full array of benefits offered by these internal communication tools, an all-encompassing solution is crucial.

-An internal communication app, for instance, is a fantastic way to bring these tools and communication channels together in a consolidated, easy-to-use application.
-The best can be loaded onto any device, allowing all your workers to engage with their colleagues and management, regardless of their location, work hours, or commitments.
+An internal communication app is a fantastic way to bring these tools and communication channels together in a consolidated, easy-to-use application.
+The best apps can be loaded onto any device, allowing all your workers to engage with their colleagues and management, regardless of their location, work hours, or commitments.
 This provides your organisation with 100% reach for minimum effort.